 Till date 4,230 Bodhi trees have been planted in the SBTG.

 Bodhi trees that have been planted here, represent all the states of India; various SGI countries of the world.
 There are few Bodhi trees that mark important events; and others that have been planted in memory of dignitaries such as Mahatma Gandhi, Rabindranath Tagore, Dr. Krishna Srinivas, IK Gujral etc.

 Training Ground For Fostering Capable People

 In his message on the inauguration of the Soka Bodhi Tree Garden, President Ikeda said, “…I am also confident that this Bodhi Tree Garden will become a training ground for capable people.
 It will be a place where leaders from various fields around the world will come to meet in order to cultivate and develop themselves, inspiring and stimulating each other’s growth…”

-Soka Bodhi Tree Garden has an open air theatre with a seating capacity of about 300 people, a world class auditorium with a capacity of more than 1000 people and sprawling Ikeda Friendship Centre which houses writings and pictures taken by President Ikeda and many important films showcasing the growth of Soka movement around the globe.
+SBTG also has an open-air theatre with a seating capacity of about 300 people.
+It houses another auditorium with a capacity of more than 1000 people and Ikeda Friendship Centre which displays writings and pictures taken by SGI President Daisaku Ikeda and many important films showcasing the growth of Soka movement around the globe.

 The SBTG is also a haven for many birds and animals.
 Peacocks, pigeons, geese, rabbits, parrots, and kingfisher frequent the garden.
 With its open fields, dense foliage, and water bodies, the SBTG sees migratory birds round the year.